jackyatesaustin/imxscripts/README.md

   --network <NETWORK>
 ```

 This Collection is mapped to the deployed smart contract.
-As aforementioned, you can create multiple Collections that are tied to one Project.
+You can create multiple Collections that are tied to one Project.
 To create additional collections, you need to repeat Step 3 and further steps.

 View the output and view the address in https://docs.x.immutable.com/reference/getcollection